In Defense of Imperial Units

 Metric Unit Conversions are Easier

-One very common argument used in favor of the metric system and against the imperial system is that unit conversions within the system are easier.
-Metric conversions are done in a fully standardized system, only needing a shifting of the decimal point.
-Whereas imperial conversions are much more convoluted.
-A classic example is that $1 \text{ km} = 1000 \text{ m}$, whereas $1 \text{ mi} = 5280 \text{ ft}$.
+One common argument used in favor of the metric system is that it makes unit conversions easier.
+In metric, conversions are done in a fully standardized system that involves simple shifting of the decimal point.
+Imperial conversions are much more convoluted.
+The classic example is that 1km=1000m whereas 1mi=5280ft .

-The reason why I say this is that, effectively, all that this scaling up-and-down of the units accomplishes is reducing the number of insignificant digits that you need to represent with a 0.
+Metric unit conversions are performed by shifting the decimal point around and changing a prefix accordingly.
+For example, there are 100 centimeters in 1 meter; thus 10 meters is equal to 1,000 centimeters.
+This is a very straightforward and easy process, but it is also largely vacuous.
+The reason why I say this is that the only thing this scaling up-and-down of the units accomplishes is reducing the number of insignificant digits that must be represented explicitly as a 0.
 If you have 1200 meters, you can avoid writing two of those zeroes by instead writing 1.2 kilometers.
-But, in practice, that’s all that you accomplish.
+If both the zeros are significant, you actually don't save anything with the conversion, and must write 1.200 kilometers.

-In practice, what this means is that, when working in the SI system to do science or engineering, you rarely use kilometers or milligrams or centimeters.
+In practice, this means is that when working in the SI system to do science or engineering, you rarely use kilometers or milligrams or centimeters.
 It causes too much of a hassle making sure that all of your units are consistent with each other.
 Most people simply convert everything into meters and kilograms, and then go from there.
 And then it is far simpler just to leave the resulting quantities in the base units as well, because scientific notation handles perfectly well the compression of insignificant zeroes, without requiring the next person to need to undo your conversions before using the result in another calculation.

-Likewise, it is very rare in real life to convert from feet or yards into miles when using the imperial system.
-It isn’t as though people actually use these as subdivisions of one another in most cases.
-You’d never see someone report a distance as “5 miles, 1571 yards, 2 feet, and 9 inches”.
-You will see people use feet and inches alone like this (and sometimes yards), but never will miles be thrown into the mix.
-And the conversions for inches, feet, and yards are are easier than the strawman example of feet and miles that is commonly bandied about.
-They’re still more complex than simply shifting the decimal, like in metric, but for the additional complexity, these conversions actually aid in performing calculations with these units.
-For example, if you wanted to subdivide a foot into 3 equal parts, it’s much nicer to think in terms of 4 inches than in terms of .33333333333333333333… feet.
+As a result, it is very rare in real life to convert from feet or yards into miles when using the imperial system.
+It isn't as though people actually use these as subdivisions of one another in most cases.
+You'd never see someone report a distance as "5 miles, 1571 yards, 2 feet, and 9 inches".
+You will see people use yards, feet and inches alone like this, but almost never will miles be thrown into the mix.
+And the conversions for inches, feet, and yards are easier than the strawman example of feet and miles that is commonly bandied about, because these units were actually designed to work with each other.
+They are still more complex than a simple decimal point shift, but this additional complexity buys changes in divisibility characteristics that make mental arithmetic easier.

 The Imperial System is a Mess